 Getting to Caramoan by airplane is a lot easier and much more convenient.
 There are daily flights to Naga from Manila and Cebu.
 Be sure to be in Naga early enough so you can catch the last boat to go to Guijalo port from Sabang at 11:00 AM.
 If you are not coming from Manila fly into Naga and follow the instructions above.

 Caramoan hasn’t been commercialized yet, and that’s a good thing, because its beauty is still raw and untouched.
 On the other hand, the selection is limited.
 Most of the resorts are basic, but there are some high-end all inclusive resorts that will give you the best accommodation experience you can hope for.
-It’s better to book ahead because these resorts get fully booked quickly, especially during christian holidays when locals go on vacation.
+It’s better to book ahead of time because these resorts get fully booked very quickly, especially during christian holidays when locals go on vacation.

 Most of the budget and mid range accommodation is in the town itself.
 Although they are not beachfront, they offer good value for money.
 All of them are within walking distance from the town’s attractions, and a short ride from Paniman Beach and other gateways for island hopping tours.